 Step 3: Riding with a side-pull breaking hackamore (he has not yet been ridden in a bit) and a dressage whip, simultaneously lay the outside rein across his neck (new cue) as you tap, tap, tap his outside neck with the whip (old pressure cue) and push him with your outside leg (new cue) to make the 90 degree turn.
 Pairing and Pressure are working simultaneously.

 Step 4: After a few simultaneous applications of the rein AND the tap, put the rein against his neck FOLLOWED by the tap if he does not turn.
 There is more pressure in the obvious tap than in the subtle neck rein.
-He will begin to understand that that irritating “tap” can be avoided if he makes the turn before the tap is engaged.
+He will begin to understand that the irritating “tap” can be avoided if he makes the turn before the tap is engaged.

 The main drawback I see to this method is the amount of coordination a trainer needs to handle the indirect rein and the whip (in the same hand as the rein) all at the same time.
 A young, inexperienced rider might not be able to manage it.
 But then, a young inexperienced rider would rarely be riding such a green horse.